alibaba/terraform-provider-docs/source/docs/providers/alicloud/r/instance.html.markdown

 Terraform will autogenerate a default name is `ECS-Instance`.
 * `allocate_public_ip` - (Deprecated) It has been deprecated from version "1.7.0".
 Setting "internet_max_bandwidth_out" larger than 0 can allocate a public ip address for an instance.
 * `system_disk_category` - (Optional) Valid values are `ephemeral_ssd`, `cloud_efficiency`, `cloud_ssd`, `cloud_essd`, `cloud`. `cloud` only is used to some none I/O optimized instance.
 Default to `cloud_efficiency`.
 * `system_disk_size` - (Optional) Size of the system disk, measured in GiB.
 Value range: [20, 500].
 The specified value must be equal to or greater than max{20, Imagesize}.
 Default value: max{40, ImageSize}.
 ECS instance's system disk can be reset when replacing system disk.
+When it is changed, the instance will reboot to make the change take effect.
 * `description` - (Optional) Description of the instance, This description can have a string of 2 to 256 characters, It cannot begin with http:// or https://.
 Default value is null.
 * `internet_charge_type` - (Optional) Internet charge type of the instance, Valid values are `PayByBandwidth`, `PayByTraffic`.
 Default is `PayByTraffic`.
 At present, 'PrePaid' instance cannot change the value to "PayByBandwidth" from "PayByTraffic".
 * `internet_max_bandwidth_in` - (Optional) Maximum incoming bandwidth from the public network, measured in Mbps (Mega bit per second).
 Value range: [1, 200].
 If this value is not specified, then automatically sets it to 200 Mbps.
 * `internet_max_bandwidth_out` - (Optional) Maximum outgoing bandwidth to the public network, measured in Mbps (Mega bit per second).
 Value range:  [0, 100].
 Default to 0 Mbps.
 * `host_name` - (Optional) Host name of the ECS, which is a string of at least two characters. “hostname” cannot start or end with “.” or “-“.
 In addition, two or more consecutive “.” or “-“ symbols are not allowed.
 On Windows, the host name can contain a maximum of 15 characters, which can be a combination of uppercase/lowercase letters, numerals, and “-“.
 The host name cannot contain dots (“.”) or contain only numeric characters.
+When it is changed, the instance will reboot to make the change take effect.
 On other OSs such as Linux, the host name can contain a maximum of 30 characters, which can be segments separated by dots (“.”), where each segment can contain uppercase/lowercase letters, numerals, or “_“.
 When it is changed, the instance will reboot to make the change take effect.
-* `password` - (Optional) Password to an instance is a string of 8 to 30 characters.
+* `password` - (Optional, Sensitive) Password to an instance is a string of 8 to 30 characters.
 It must contain uppercase/lowercase letters and numerals, but cannot contain special symbols.
 When it is changed, the instance will reboot to make the change take effect.
+* `kms_encrypted_password` - (Optional, Available in 1.57.1+) An KMS encrypts password used to an instance.
+If the `password` is filled in, this field will be ignored.
+When it is changed, the instance will reboot to make the change take effect.
+* `kms_encryption_context` - (Optional, MapString, Available in 1.57.1+) An KMS encryption context used to decrypt `kms_encrypted_password` before creating or updating an instance with `kms_encrypted_password`.
+See [Encryption Context](https://www.alibabacloud.com/help/doc-detail/42975.htm).
+It is valid when `kms_encrypted_password` is set.
+When it is changed, the instance will reboot to make the change take effect.
 * `vswitch_id` - (Optional) The virtual switch ID to launch in VPC.
 This parameter must be set unless you can create classic network instances.
+When it is changed, the instance will reboot to make the change take effect.
 * `instance_charge_type` - (Optional) Valid values are `PrePaid`, `PostPaid`, The default is `PostPaid`.
+* `resource_group_id` - (ForceNew, ForceNew, Available in 1.57.0+) The Id of resource group which the instance belongs.
 * `period_unit` - (Optional) The duration unit that you will buy the resource.
 It is valid when `instance_charge_type` is 'PrePaid'.
 Valid value: ["Week", "Month"].
 Default to "Month".
 * `period` - (Optional) The duration that you will buy the resource, in month.
 It is valid when `instance_charge_type` is `PrePaid`.
 Default to 1.
 Valid values:
     - [1-9, 12, 24, 36, 48, 60] when `period_unit` in "Month"